codemonkey2k5/HomeAssistant-DesktopPlus/README.md

 ### Do I need Python?

-No. Version 2.2 is a single DesktopPlus.exe.
+No, not anymore.
+Version 2.2 is a single DesktopPlus.exe.
 Double-click it and go.

-### What is `.gitignore`?

-You can ignore this file for day-to-day use.
-You never open it to run DesktopPlus.

-It is only for people who put the project on GitHub (or use git).
-It tells git:
-“Don’t upload my personal settings or log files.”

-Beginners: leave `.gitignore` in the folder (if you have one) and don’t worry about it.

 ### Where is the tray icon?